 Unique winter fun for each child

-Layering for warmth and climate
+Keeping kids warm in winter by layering for warmth and climate

 A fitted non-cotton base layer will hold in body heat and wick away sweat, drying quickly.
 Merino wool is the best option here, but it’s expensive.
 If you are looking for all-day adventures or winter camping, this is where you should splurge and invest.
 Our favorite base layer for the older kids is the REI midweight top and bottom.
 Our toddler wears the Helly Hansen merino wool baselayer.
 For a backyard snow-fort building or a short sledding trip, a fitted pajama set will do the trick!